NjomzaRexhepi/Library-Management-System/README.md

 * JavaFx
 * Java

-It allwos multiple users to send and recieve messages from each other.
+It allows multiple users to send and recieve messages from each other.

 ## Video Call System